 10. Alcohol

-Beer, wine, and liquor disrupt cellular repair mechanisms.
-The body converts alcohol into acetaldehyde, a genotoxic compound that damages DNA.
-This places alcohol in the highest carcinogen category for breast, liver, esophageal, and colorectal cancers.
-The Global Burden of Disease project attributes 600,000 deaths annually to alcohol consumption.
+When you drink beer, wine, or liquor, you’re messing with your body’s ability to repair itself at the cellular level.
+Here’s what happens: your body breaks down alcohol into something called acetaldehyde, which is a genotoxic compound that literally damages your DNA.
+Because of this, alcohol gets put in the highest carcinogen category alongside things that cause breast, liver, esophageal, and colorectal cancers.
+According to the Global Burden of Disease project, around 600,000 deaths every year can be traced back to alcohol consumption.

 Conclusion